A man driving a car with a woman in the passenger seat

 Disclaimers

-4 Available for Comprehensive and Third Party Fire & Theft policies.
-For more details, see the PDS.
+6 Available with Comprehensive and Third Party Fire & Theft policies only.
+Limits and exclusions apply.
+For more details, see the Car PDS.

 8 Available with all levels of car insurance except CTP.
-For more details, see the PDS.
+Limits and exclusions apply.
+For more details, see the Car PDS.